rutherford-nj/www.rutherfordboronj.com/resident-info/transportation/downtowner-commuter-bus.md

 ## Commuter Shuttle

-**Due to a shortage in available drivers, we must temporarily amend the Commuter Shuttle schedule.
-Effective Thursday, September 19th the shuttle will operate from 11am until 7pm (No morning pickups).**

-Also, there will be no commuter shuttle service on Thursday, September 26th and Friday, September 27th.

-Effective Monday, **September 30th the commuter shuttle will return to the normal schedule.**  We apologize for any inconvenience this may cause you.
-Thank you in advance for your understanding.

 The Commuter Shuttle is offered free to all residents following [this route](https://www.google.com/maps/d/viewer?mid=1CPW4txNeS55syVYQ9XMPqHbDpl0).
 The bus operates Monday through Friday from 6:00 am to 8:43 am in the mornings and 4:49 pm to 7:04 pm in the evenings.
 There is no service on Saturday, Sunday and Holidays.

 **Commuter Shuttle Policy** - Children age 17 and under must be accompanied on the same bus by a parent, legal guardian, or another passenger at least 18 years old.